Evaluating Impact of User-Cluster Targeted Attacks in Matrix Factorisation Recommenders: Standard Properties Of Positive Definite/ Semi-Definite Matrices

-We can write $(M^{-1})^T=M^{-1}$ (since $M$ is invertible and satisfies property $(M^{-1})^T=(M^T)^{-1}$).
 Also, we know that eigenvalues of $M^{-1}$ are inverse of the eigen values of $M$.
 Since, by definition, eigenvalues of $M$ are positive, eigen values of $M^{-1}$ are also positive.
 Therefore, $M^{-1}$ is also PSD. \end{Proof}

 \begin{Lemma} If the matrix $M$ is PD, then all diagonal elements of $M$ are positive. \end{Lemma} \begin{Proof} The proof follows by considering the property $x^TMx>0$ for any PD Matrix $M$.
 If we set $x$ to be the standard basis vector with $x_k = 1$ and $x_i = 0$ for all $i \ne k$, then $x^TMx = M_{kk}>0$, which means that all the entries in the diagonal of $M$ are positive. \end{Proof}